Magnetic DPCs are the latest technical development in damp proof course (DPC) technology.

 More information about the role, history and importance of damp proof courses in a building can be found here.

-In order to understand how it is technically possible for an electronic circuit to affect remote wall structures located several meters away, we have to understand some basic concepts about Earth's electrical phenomena, and how those can affect rising damp.
+In order to understand how it is technically possible for an electronic circuit to affect remote wall structures located several meters away, we have to understand some basic concepts about Earth's electric environment and how this affects the movement of water.

 As our buildings are built onto the ground, in direct contact with the soil, they become part of Earth's natural energetic ecosystem, known as Earth's Global Electric Circuit.